yyl-github-1896/HAM/README.md

 ### Prepare the data and models

 Please download the [pretrained models](https://drive.google.com/file/d/1AhvShkc799QpT4I3LnINirieHudHWzrU/view?usp=drive_link) and place them under ./results/0726_2_cifar100_ham_keep_clean0d3_60epo.
-The CIFAR-100 dataset will be downloaded automatically when running the code.The directory structure should be like:
+The CIFAR-100 dataset will be downloaded automatically when running the code.
+The directory structure should be like:

 ```
 results